devhelpr/prompttoform/libs/react-forms/README.md

 <FormRenderer formJson={...} />

 FormJson is a JSON object that follows the https://prompttoform.ai/schema/v0.1/schema.json schema.
-Forms can be generated with the https://app.prompttoform.ai
+Forms can be generated with https://app.prompttoform.ai

 Another requirement is currently tailwindcss.